unixorn/apgar/README.md

-# Apgar Design Goals
+# Apgar

 We wanted a quick, simple and standardized way of doing health checks for the various services in our environment.
-Apgar walks a directory tree (by default `/etc/apgar/healthchecks`), runs the healthCheck scripts it finds there and aggregates the results into a directory (`/var/lib/apgar` by default).
+Apgar walks a directory tree (by default `/etc/apgar/healthchecks`), runs the healthCheck scripts it finds there (in parallel, to keep the run time as short as possible) and aggregates the results into a directory (`/var/lib/apgar` by default).
 That directory is then served by a simple standalone web server so the results can be used as health checks by Amazon Load Balancers and Auto Scaling Groups.

 ## Details